ni/semi-test-library-dotnet/docs/UserGuide/MultiplexedConnectionSupport.md

 Semiconductor Test Library (STL) supports multiplexed connection workflows.
 These workflows allow for routing a shared instrument channel to the same DUT pin across multiple sites.
 You must use a multiplexer or a relay network on the load board.
 This workflow is supported in Semiconductor Test Library (STL) because of the existing [Shared Pins](InstrumentAbstraction.md#shared-pins) functionality.

 > [!IMPORTANT]
-> Semiconductor Test Library (STL) does not make connections or control routes.
-Before you perform measurements with Semiconductor Test Library (STL), your code must initialize the multiplexer session and invoke TSM APIs to apply the appropriate routes or relay configurations.
+> STL does not make connections or control routes.
+Before you perform measurements with STL, your code must initialize the multiplexer session and invoke TSM APIs to apply the appropriate routes or relay configurations.

 > [!NOTE]
 > Supported in Semiconductor Test Library 25.5 NuGet package or later.